 He lives in South Slope, Brooklyn with his wife, his son, his daughter, and two senior rescue dogs.

-Dr. Miccio has been honored one of the Super Doctors - New York Rising Stars, which represents the top New York doctors in more than 30 specialties that have been fully licensed for 10 years or less.
+Dr. Miccio has been honored one of the Super Doctors - New York Rising Stars for several years, which represents the top New York doctors in more than 30 specialties that have been fully licensed for 10 years or less.